j9t/html-minifier-next/README.md

 You can minify `script` elements with JSON-LD by setting `{ processScripts: ['application/ld+json'] }`.
 Note that this minification is rudimentary; it’s mainly useful for removing newlines and excessive whitespace.

-### Preserving SVG elements
+### Preserving SVG and MathML elements

-SVG elements are automatically recognized, and when they are minified, both case-sensitivity and closing-slashes are preserved, regardless of the minification settings used for the rest of the file.
+SVG and MathML elements are automatically recognized as foreign elements, and when they are minified, both case-sensitivity and self-closing slashes are preserved, regardless of the minification settings used for the rest of the file.
+This ensures valid output for these namespaced elements.

 ### Working with invalid or partial markup